 Break out the Crayolas, run a few copies, and color the night away.

 Encourage students to bring their pillowcases, sheets, old t-shirts, and whatever they want to make colorful art.
 This event could stand on its own, or it could be a precursor to a tournament-style event — just make sure that each team has its own color palette.

 41. Upcycling night

-Provide hot glue guns, jewels, sequins, velcro, and other odds and ends to repurpose something old into something fierce again.
+Provide hot glue guns, jewels, sequins, and other odds and ends to repurpose something old into something fierce again.

 42. Make your own wand